'Simpsons' response to criticism of Apu displeases a prominent critic

 "The Simpsons response tonight is not a jab at me, but at what many of us consider progress."

-Chris Alexander, a spokesman for 20th Century Fox Television, the network that airs "The Simpsons," said in a statement that the show’s producers are declining comment and prefer to let the episode speak for itself.
+Michael Roach, a spokesman for 20th Century Fox Television, the network that airs "The Simpsons," said in an email that the show’s producers are declining comment and prefer to let the episode speak for itself.